entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 ### Prerequisites

 The basic requirements for the CLI vary with use case, as shown in the table below.
-The ent tool can install secondary dependencies using the `ent check-env` command as described [here](#check-the-environment).
+Verify dependencies with the command `ent check-env develop`.

 | Category | Prerequisite
 | :- | :-
-|Basic Development| Git or [Git for Windows](https://gitforwindows.org)
+| Basic Development| Git or [Git for Windows](https://gitforwindows.org)
 | Install Entando in a local VM | [Multipass](https://multipass.run/#install)
 | Build, Package and Publish Entando Bundles | Docker and Docker Compose
 | | A Docker Hub account for Docker images